Hengle/Folkvangr/Documents/script.md

 EXT.
 FOREST - MORNING

-A forester is seen venturing into the woods.
+REGIN is working in a field on her homestead.
+She sees HEYWARD carrying a pack and some hunting gear from afar.
+He A forester is seen venturing into the woods.
 A static shot of shadows falling on the treeline indicates time passes.
 The forester is not shown leaving the forest.